Carreau/phd-dissertation/parts/part4.rst

-outside outside a liposome has been show to generate inward pressure :cite:`[missing citation ...]`, how this can be translated to tension  is a different geometry is not yet clear. `In vitro` assay are on their way to mimic actin dynamics in cells :cite:`missin citation ...` and will allow to unveil the mechanism of tension build up by actin dynamics, which  is the remaining module that need ti be understood.
+outside outside a liposome has been show to generate inward pressure :cite:`[missing citation ...]`, how this can be translated to tension  is a different geometry is not yet clear. `In vitro` assay are on their way to mimic actin dynamics in cells :cite:`missing citation ...` and will allow to unveil the mechanism of tension build up by actin dynamics, which  is the remaining module that need ti be understood.
 The effect of myosin and the one of membrane being clarified in this study.